 For the evaluation of interaction, the standard measure is the relative excess risk due to interaction (RERI), as explained in the textbook Modern Epidemiology (K. Rothman, S. Greenland, T. Lash.
 3rd Edition, Lippincott Williams & Wilkins, 2008).
 Other measures of interaction include the attributable proportion (A) and the synergy index (S).
 According to Exploring interaction effects in small samples increases rates of false-positive and false-negative findings: results from a systematic review and simulation study (J Clin Epidemiol 2014; 67(7):821-9), with sufficient sample size, most interaction tests perform similarly with regard to type 1 error rates and power.

-Due to confusion about these terms, is important that effect measure modification and interaction analysis are presented in a way that is easy to interpret and allows readers to reproduce the analysis.
-For recommendations regarding reporting, Strengthening the Reporting of Observational Studies in Epidemiology (STROBE): explanation and elaboration (Epidemiology 2007;18(6):805-35) and Recommendations for presenting analyses of effect modification and interaction (Int J Epidemiol 2012;41(2):514-20) are useful resources and they recommend to present the results as follows:
+Due to confusion about these terms, it is important that effect measure modification and interaction analysis are presented in a way that is easy to interpret and allows readers to reproduce the analysis.
+For recommendations regarding reporting, Strengthening the Reporting of Observational Studies in Epidemiology (STROBE): explanation and elaboration (Epidemiology 2007;18(6):805-35) and Recommendations for presenting analyses of effect modification and interaction (Int J Epidemiol 2012;41(2):514-20) are useful resources.
+They recommend to present the results as follows:

 Separate effects (rate ratios, odds ratios or risk differences, with confidence intervals) of the exposure of interest (e.g. drug), of the effect modifier (e.g. gender) and of their joint effect using one single reference category (preferably the stratum with the lowest risk of the outcome) as suggested in Estimating measures of interaction on an additive scale for preventive exposures (Eur J Epidemiol 2011;26(6):433-8), as this gives enough information to the reader to calculate effect modification on an additive and multiplicative scale;